mps-youtube/pafy/docs-sphinx/index.rst

 .. attribute:: Pafy.oggstreams

-    A list of ogg vorbis encoded audio streams
+    A list of ogg vorbis encoded audio streams (Note: may be empty for some videos)

 .. attribute:: Pafy.m4astreams